ME: Feeling like it came together well, but it’s still very cold outside.

 • Specifying the protocol and consequences for failing to follow procedures and fulfil expectations

-Assign tasks to be as specific as possible, and include a timeline and who is assigned to do each step.
+Assign tasks to be as specific as possible, include a timeline, and specify who is assigned to do each step.

 FINAL PROJECT OUTLINE: